Ahhh, Honolulu.

 Eastern Honolulu is a large district situated east of the city centre.
 Unlike other areas of the city, Eastern Honolulu is often overlooked by travellers but this residential neighbourhood has so much to offer visitors.

-Honolulu is a faced paced and dynamic city on the Hawaiian island of Oahu.
-It is the largest city and the capital of Hawaii and is known for its perfect white sand beaches and its laid-back atmosphere and charm.
+Honolulu is a fast-paced and dynamic city on the Hawaiian island of Oahu.
+It is the largest city and the capital of Hawaii and is known for its white sand, Hawaiian beaches, and its laid-back atmosphere and charm.

-Downtown is a large neighborhood located in the centre of the city.
+Downtown is a large neighborhood located in the center of the city.
 It is the historic heart and commercial capital of Honolulu and is home to the state capitol building.
-Packed with a variety of things to see, do and eat, Downtown is the best neighborhood to stay in Honolulu if you’re visiting for the first time.
+Packed with a variety of things to see, do, and eat, Downtown is the best neighborhood to stay in Honolulu if you’re visiting for the first time.

 Travel along the coast and you’ll arrive in Waikiki.
-The most famous neighborhood in the city, Waikiki is the tourist centre of Oahu.
-It’s home to the world-famous Waikiki Beach and boasts an excellent selection of bars, clubs and restaurants.
+The most famous neighborhood in the city, Waikiki is the tourist center of Oahu.
+It’s home to the world-famous Waikiki Beach and boasts an excellent selection of bars, clubs, and restaurants.

 Waikiki is also one of the best places to stay in Honolulu if you’re on a budget because it’s where you’ll find the highest concentration of hostels on the island.
 It is also home to many of the best villas in Honolulu for those wanting a more luxurious vacation.

 Eastern Honolulu is a large district on Honolulu’s southeastern coast.
-It’s our best recommendation for where to stay in Honolulu with kids because it has great natural features, lovely beaches, and plenty of activities to keep the whole family entertained.
-Honolulu vacation rentals are perfect for families!
+It’s my best recommendation for where to stay in Honolulu with kids because it has great natural features, lovely beaches, and plenty of activities to keep the whole family entertained.

 Now, let’s take a look, in more detail, at the best places in Honolulu to stay during your Hawaii trip.

 Downtown Honolulu is a lively and bustling neighborhood at the heart of the city.
-It is the historic and commercial centre and is home to the state capitol as well as a myriad of major tourist attractions and landmarks.
-It offers everything from history and culture to nightlife, shopping and dining, which is why Downtown is our number one choice for where to stay in Honolulu for your first time- though do keep in mind that it’s a bit expensive.
+It is a historic and commercial center and is home to the state capitol as well as a myriad of major tourist attractions and landmarks.
+It offers everything from history and culture to nightlife, shopping, and dining, which is why Downtown is my number one choice for where to stay in Honolulu for your first time.
+However, as you can expect Hawaii is expensive and this is one of the most expensive spots.

 Culture vultures will love exploring the walkable streets of Downtown Honolulu.
 Here you’ll find several excellent museums as well as world-class art galleries and cultural institutions, which host works from renowned artists and masters to local legends and up-and-coming talent.